About the Program

 Computer science is concerned in the broadest sense with the study of computation and applications of computing.
-Its development has been stimulated by collaborations with many areas including engineering, the physical and life sciences, mathematics and statistics, and commerce.
+Its development has been stimulated by collaborations with many disciplines including engineering, the physical and life sciences, mathematics and statistics and commerce.
+Computer science as a discipline encompasses a wide range of research areas including human-computer interaction, software engineering, numerical analysis, machine learning, and cryptography.

 Entry to the Computer Science, Mathematics & Statistics admission category is gained directly from high school.
 Applicants who have completed any postsecondary studies (including studies at other divisions at the University of Toronto) are not eligible for admission.